 Students are responsible for checking their course selections and graduation requirements each semester to ensure they are on track to graduate.
-To do so, students should look under Academic Records, Credential Evaluation, on their Banner accounts prior to registering.
+To do so, students can use the Student Educational Planner (labelled Plans) in MyPath prior to registering.
 This will assist with course selection and future planning.

-In extenuating circumstances, the Vice President Academic, and the Registrar, in consultation with a Dean, may review a decision regarding graduation eligibility.
+In extenuating circumstances, the Vice President, Academic, and the registrar, in consultation with the dean, may review a decision regarding graduation eligibility.

-Residency requirements refer to the number of courses students must take at a college in order to receive that college’s credential.
+Residency requirements refer to the number of courses students must take at Georgian College in order to receive a credential.
 The following residency requirements must be met to be eligible for a Georgian credential:

 |Georgian Credential||Residency Requirement|

-For all of the above, to meet residency, these must be different courses than those already taken for credit toward previous certification (refer to 5.2 Second program certification below).
-When students have been granted advanced standing (see section 2.11, Advanced standing and/or section 2.11.6, Assessment of previous learning) for the program applied for, they are required to take other courses to meet the residency requirements outlined above.
+For all of the above, to meet residency, these must be different courses than those already taken for credit toward previous certification (Section 6.2: Second program certification).
+When students have been granted advanced standing (Section 3.1: Advanced standing) for the program applied for, they are required to take other courses to meet the residency requirements outlined above.
 Further, they must obtain the approval for these courses from their academic area.

-Students who wish to pursue a program of study leading to a second credential must complete the graduation requirements for that program as outlined below:
+Students wishing to pursue a program of study leading to a second credential must complete the graduation requirements for that program as outlined below:

 - For certificate programs less than one year in duration, students must apply for the program desired and, upon being admitted, take a minimum of 25 per cent of the program courses at Georgian College.
 These must be different courses than those already taken for credit toward previous certification.